Installing an OpenLDAP server on FreeNAS

 You can add more objects to your LDAP database using the

-or ldapadd
+ldapmodify or ldapadd commands.

 (Optional) Installing phpLDAPadmin